Emu's TV programmes: Emu's Broadcasting Company

-Emu's Broadcasting Company (1975–1980) is a children's television series featuring Rod Hull and Emu running their own television station, which parodied many BBC series of the time.
-Supporting Rod Hull and his emu puppet were Billy Dainty who played a James Bond pastiche called Captain Perceval and Barbara New who played the tea lady.
+Emu's Broadcasting Company (1975–1980) is a children's television series featuring Rod Hull and Emu running their own television station, EBC1, which parodied many BBC series of the time.
+Supporting Rod Hull and his emu puppet were Billy Dainty who played a James Bond pastiche called Captain Perceval and Barbara New who played the tea lady with Tom Chatto making occasional appearances as an in-vision continuity announcer.

+All five series of Emu's Broadcasting Company were produced by BBC Manchester from the then-newly built New Broadcasting House on Oxford Road in Manchester city centre.
+The producer was Peter Ridsdale Scott and the director was Hazel Lewthwaite, followed in later series by Mike Stephens.

+Initially shown in a weekday afternoon timeslot, later series were given a repeat run on Saturday evenings before the fifth and final run moved to a Sunday teatime slot.